-The Queen of Sheba is the only good example of political leaders, others than prophets, that is given in the Quran!
-The Quran shows us details of her skills; skillfully consulting with her ministers and respecting their opinions, their reverence of her and their willingness to commit to war or peace under her leadership, her personal intelligence and knowledge of history and geography, and her integrity and honesty in accepting the truth wherever it is.
-The leadership of the Queen of Sheba is much more "Islamic" than the leadership of most Muslim male political leaders, past and present!
+Other than the prophets, the Queen of Sheba is the only good example of a political leader, given in the Quran.
+It gives us the details of her expertise: skillfully consulting her ministers and respecting their opinions, their reverence of her and their willingness to commit to war or peace under her leadership, her personal intelligence and knowledge of history and geography, and her integrity and honesty in accepting the truth wherever it lies.
+Thus, the leadership of the Queen of Sheba is much more "Islamic" than the leadership of most Muslim male political leaders, past and present.